St. Anthony Grade School

 STRAPPING UP.
 The school band is looking for old belts, adjustable bag straps, or harness straps of any size or color.
 The bags can be broken or torn as all we really want are the straps.
 We are working on a percussion project and want to reuse these items to build our instruments.
 These items can be dropped off at the band room.
 Feel free to direct questions to Mr. Yamashita at 244-4190, ext.
 226, or e-mail firstname.lastname@example.org

-RAISING DOUGH.
-Aunty Betty Ventura and her crew are back at it this month with baking bread and providing proceeds to benefit student financial assistance.
+BREAD SALES.
+Don’t forget to order sweet bread from Aunty Betty Ventura.
+Proceeds benefit student financial assistance.
 Juniors and their family and friends are serving as October’s volunteer crew on Tuesdays, our designated bread sale days.
 All help is welcomed.
 To place an order, call Aunty Betty by 5 p.m.
 Mondays, 878-1897; or on bread sale day, call by 12 noon, the school Business Office, 244-4190, ext.
 228. It’s $6 for a delicious fresh loaf!

 CARD RETURNS.
 Money and unsold cards from the Trojan Card sales that started in August were due Sept.
 30. Students who do not return unsold cards to the Business Office will be asked to pay for them.
 Mahalo for supporting our SAS Athletic Program.